Data Relations Manager and Legal Data Expert – Trademark, Trade Secret & Copyright Law

 Tony is a husband, cat dad, guitarist, and aspiring sketch artist.
 His first ‘computer’ was an Atari 400, which he still sometimes misses.

-As a Legal Data Expert, Laura focuses on developing and maintaining Lex Machina’s bankruptcy database to deliver useful data analytics and ensure data integrity.
+As a Legal Data Expert, Laura focuses on developing and maintaining Lex Machina’s Consumer Protection, Securities, and Delaware Court of Chancery modules to deliver useful data analytics and ensure data integrity.

-Before joining Lex Machina, Laura served as a bankruptcy practitioner for over ten years in the Western District of Pennsylvania and District of Maine.
-Laura also practiced in employment discrimination and general civil litigation.
+Before joining Lex Machina, Laura served as a civil litigator and bankruptcy practitioner for over thirteen years in the Western District of Pennsylvania and District of Maine.
 Laura received her law degree from Case Western Reserve University School of Law and her BA in Journalism from the Pennsylvania State University.

 Matthew Boyd is a software engineer concentrating on Lex Machina’s web back end and internal user tools.
 He worked as a programmer for Continuing Education of the Bar in Oakland before joining Lex Machina.
 At various times, he has also worked as a newspaper reporter, trivia question writer, and bookstore clerk.